 The NPAC SMS sets the subscriptionVersionStatus to sending on the subscriptionVersionNPAC on SV2.

 NPAC SMS sends out an M-DELETE on the subscription Version SV1 to all Local SMSs that previously failed, that are accepting downloads for the NPA-NXX of the subscription Version SV1.
 If the M-DELETE is for multiple subscription versions, a scoped and filtered operation may be sent.
 For the XML interface, SVDD – SvDeleteDownload.
+The value for Download Reason will depend on both:

+a) the reason for the SVDD – SvDeleteDownload message (delete = number is no longer in service and being disconnected, OR, delete PTO = number is still in service and being returned to donor SP, and

+b) whether or not the Service Provider supports the new Download Reason (delete PTO).

 Each previously failed Local SMS responds with a successful M-DELETE reply.
 For the XML interface, DNLR – DownloadReply.

 Subscription Version Port-to-Original: Resend (continued)